 - Prior to making any decisions, explore your options for change. - The most expensive fix is not necessarily the best.
-Look for low cost-no cost alternatives. - Conversely, a quick fix to a workstation or practice will not always work. - It is critical to involve the employee whose work station you are about to change to get their in-put.
-They are more familiar with their workstation.
-Without employee involvement, you are less likely get buy-in and more likely to fail. - Example of cost effective improvisation: In the case of a tall person at a workstation that is low, consider placing blocks of wood under the desk to raise it.
-Or, if you have a shorter person for a desk that is too high, raise the chair to a higher level and obtain or improvise a footrest rather than purchasing a more costly adjustable workstation.
+Look for low cost no cost alternatives. - Conversely, a quick fix to a workstation or practice will not always work. - Example of cost effective improvisation: In the case of a tall person at a workstation that is low, consider placing blocks of wood under the desk to raise it.
+Alternatively, if you have a shorter person for a desk that is too high, raise the chair to a higher level and obtain or improvise a footrest rather than purchasing a more costly adjustable workstation.

 Adjustable equipment is convenient for workstations used by more than one employee, because the workstation can be modified instantly and easily to suit the needs of each.
 The disadvantage of adjustable equipment is it is often more expensive than non-adjustable.

-However, don't forget, adjustability alone will not suffice.
-It's the fit that counts, and the fit doesn't happen unless the equipment is actually adjusted.
-Keep in mind; you don't always need adjustable equipment to get a good fit.
+However, do not forget, adjustability alone will not suffice.
+It is the fit that counts, and the fit does not happen unless the equipment is actually adjusted.
+Keep in mind; you do not always need adjustable equipment to get a good fit.
 Simply reorganizing a workstation and using equipment you already have can result in many significant improvements.